chocolatey/ChocolateyGUI/CONTRIBUTING.md

 ### Get Buyoff Or Find Open Community Issues/Features

- * Through GitHub, or through the [mailing list](https://groups.google.com/forum/#!forum/chocolateygui) (preferred), you talk about a feature you would like to see (or a bug), and why it should be in Chocolatey.
+ * Through [GitHub discussions](https://github.com/chocolatey/ChocolateyGUI/discussions) you talk about a feature you would like to see (or a bug), and why it should be in Chocolatey GUI.
-   * If approved through the mailing list, ensure the accompanying GitHub issue is created with information and a link back to the mailing list discussion.
+ * If approved, ensure the accompanying [GitHub issue](https://github.com/chocolatey/ChocolateyGUI/issues) is created with information and a link back to the GitHub discussion.
  * Once you get a nod from one of the [Chocolatey Team](https://github.com/chocolatey?tab=members), you can start on the feature.
  * Alternatively, if a feature is on the issues list with the [community tag](https://github.com/chocolatey/chocolateygui/labels/Community), it is open for a patch.
 You should comment that you are signing up for it on the issue so someone else doesn't also sign up for the work.

 ### Set Up Your Environment

  * You create, or update, a fork of chocolatey/chocolateygui under your GitHub account.
+ * Clone the forked repo to your computer. `git clone https://github.com/your-github/ChocolateyGUI.git`
+ * Set the remote upstream. `git remote add upstream https://github.com/chocolatey/ChocolateyGUI.git`
- * From there you create a branch named specific to the feature.
+ * From there you create a branch named specific to the feature. `git checkout -b feature-name`
  * In the branch you do work specific to the feature.
  * Please also observe the following:
     * No reformatting
     * No changing files that are not specific to the feature
-    * More covered below in the **Prepare commits** section.
+    * More covered below in the **Prepare Commits** section.
  * Test your changes and please help us out by updating and implementing some automated tests.
 It is recommended that all contributors spend some time looking over the tests in the source code.
 You can't go wrong emulating one of the existing tests and then changing it specific to the behavior you are testing.
  * Please do not update your branch from the master unless we ask you to.
-See the responding to feedback section below.
+See the **Respond to Feedback** section below.

 ### Prepare Commits